 - Two physical buttons on the top

-There's an LED bar across the front to provide a familiar visual response: blue when listening, orange during setup, red when muted.
+There's an LED bar across the front to provide a visual response, blue when listening, orange during setup, red when muted, a familiar experience.
 It's the same colour scheme used by Amazon's other Echo devices and if all else fails it lets you know what's going on.

-On the left side of the Echo Auto there's a small speaker, which will give you commands during setup before you're connected to your car's audio system, while the right-hand side has a 3.5mm socket and a Micro-USB.
-Yes, Amazon is still using the old standard for power on this device (rather than USB-C), which it will no doubt say is a money-saving measure.
+On the left side of the Echo Auto there's a small speaker, which will give you commands during setup before you're connected to your car's audio, while the right-hand side has a 3.5mm socket and a Micro-USB.
+Yes, Amazon is still using the old standard for power on this device, which it will no doubt say is a money-saving measure.

 Ultimately, the mount isn't the most flexible and some will find that it won't work on their vents or they simply think that it's a little too messy once installed - but you don't have to use it and there are other routes to getting it mounted in your car.